shinugk/DotNetRepo/README.md

 🎯 Project Use Case:
 --------------------------------------------
-- A user logs in using Google OAuth 2.0
+- A user logs in using Google OAuth 2.0 and also using own jwt token for secure API
 - After login:
 	- User profile is stored in our database
 	- That user can create / view / update employers